panter/catladder/docs/recipies/CLOUD_READY.md

-# Beeing "CLOUD READY"
+# Being "CLOUD READY"

 The future is in MACH-Architecture, which stands for **M**icroservice **A**pi-First **C**loud-Native and **H**eadless.
-Catladder helps you building MACH-apps without much configuration.
+Catladder helps you with building MACH-apps without much configuration.

-However classic monolytic apps also can be deployed with catladder and on cloud infrastructure in general.
+However, classic monolytic apps can also be deployed with catladder and on cloud infrastructure in general.

 Cloud infrastructure provide good scalability and failover-safety.
 In order to be compatible with cloud-hosting, you should follow those principles: